 Ever considered raising backyard chickens but have no idea where to begin?
 You’re not alone.
 Raising chickens is a trend more and more homeowners are embracing.
 In this Done-In-A-Weekend Projects video, host and landscape designer Doug Scott will walk you through what to consider before building a chicken coop—and raising chickens—of your own.

 Benefits of Raising Backyard Chickens

 - Great family activity.
 Adults and kids alike can find enjoyment in backyard chicken farming together.
 Believe it or not, chickens have their own individual personalities and are affectionate toward humans.
 Each is its own bird, as they say, with some being sweet, shy, grouchy or playful.
 And, this just adds to the fun!

-Ever considered raising chickens but have no idea where to start?
-You’re not alone.
-Raising chickens is a trend more and more homeowners are embracing.
-First off, raising chickens gives kids the opportunity to participate in raising and caring for animals that feed the family.
-And, once you’ve tasted a homegrown, farm-raised egg, there’s no turning back.
+- Daily supply of fresh eggs.
+Raising chickens gives kids the opportunity to participate in raising and caring for animals that feed the family.
+And, once you’ve tasted a homegrown, farm-raised egg, there’s no going back to store-bought varieties.

 - Excellent organic fertilizer source.
 Chicken manure contains a good deal of nitrogen, phosphorus and potassium—the primary ingredients in lawn and garden fertilizers.
 Chicken manure can be composted and added to the soil in your garden, flowers, trees, shrubs and lawns.
 This all-natural fertilizer will save you money, and help produce healthy, productive plants in the process.

 Once you’ve decided that you’re ready to raise chickens, there are several things to consider before getting started with your own backyard chicken coop build.

 Before You Get Started

 - Legality.
 Make sure it’s legal to raise chickens where you live.
 Check your local ordinances and homeowner’s association covenants to ensure you’re allowed to raise them.